Strengthen personal power and entrepreneurship

 Feedback of the youth regarding their experience.

-“We are so grateful for this challenge.
+- “We are so grateful for this challenge.
 It has taught us a lot of lessons, like trustworthiness, to fight our fears, bookkeeping and above all to take account of all finances each day.”

-Recently rounded up projects
+Previously rounded up projects

 Project: ‘From Home to Home’